gabrielwoj/hlmv-resources/Other - War Painted Weapon Textures/README.md

 5- The Saxton Select Collection:

-5-a) Dragon Slayer: Hasn't started.
+5-a) Dragon Slayer: GPAs captured;

 ---